eluinstra/ebms-admin/ebms-core/database.md

 The database update scripts can be found [here](https://github.com/eluinstra/ebms-core/tree/ebms-core-{{ site.data.ebms.branch.version }}/src/main/resources/nl/clockwork/ebms/db/migration)
 ebms-core also supports automatic database migration through [Flyway](#flyway)

-You can find the JDBC settings for the supported databases below.
+You can find the JDBC settings for the supported databases as well as links to the JDBC drivers below.

 ## JDBC Common